starlink satellite internet switzerland guide

 How does Starlink work?

-Starlink is an Internet service provider which lets you get online through a satellite connection.
-You have to have a Starlink satellite dish in order to use the service.
+Starlink is an Internet service provider that lets you get online through a satellite connection.
+Up until now, a Starlink satellite dish was a requirement for using the service.
 Starlink sells its satellite dish and the corresponding network router in a bundled starter kit.
 Unlike most satellites, the ones maintained by Starlink orbit much closer to earth, at an altitude of only 550 kilometers.

 How much does a Starlink plan cost?

-The Starlink connection costs 94 francs per month, for which you get an Internet connection with unlimited data.
+The regular Starlink connection costs 50 francs per month for private customers.
+In exchange for that fee, you get an Internet connection with unlimited local data within Switzerland.

-Starlink charges Swiss customers a one-time fee of 594 francs for the necessary hardware.
-On top of that you pay an additional 78 francs for shipping.
-So the total initial costs are 672 francs.
+Starlink charges Swiss customers a one-time fee of at least 250 francs for the necessary hardware.
+On top of that, you pay an additional 21 francs for shipping.
+So the total initial costs are 271 francs.

 Where can I use Starlink?

-Starlink can be used anywhere in Switzerland, and in many other countries.
+Starlink can be used anywhere in Switzerland and – with the right plan – in many other countries as well.
 But for Starlink to work, you need to place the dish in locations which have a direct view to the sky.
 Roofs, trees, and branches hamper the Internet connection.

 How fast is a Starlink Internet connection?